ekimiateam/linux-universal-driver/README.md

 This software is based on system76-driver project ( Thanks to them ! )

+# Using LUD

+You can start quickly the GUI by double cliking ( or launch as a program ) on startlud.sh

+Or once installed :

-Open Activities button on the top left or use the Ubuntu/Pop!\_OS/Super key and search for 'LUD' then click the icon and enter your password to open the application.
+Launch the 'LUD' application and enter your password to open the application.

 ## Making changes